velvia/velvia.github.io/_posts/2015-08-31-Docker-Scala-Sbt.md

 ### Pushing and Releasing

-`sbt dockerPush` will build and push the image for you.
+`sbt dockerBuildAndPush` will build and push the image for you.
 This is just a convenience - it is equivalent to doing `sbt docker`, which builds the image in your docker daemon in your Linux VM, and invoking `docker push <image-id>` from the command line.

 You can see the results at the [Spark Job Server container](https://hub.docker.com/r/velvia/spark-jobserver/) on Dockerhub...